intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 ## Minimum Set of Entities

-It is recommended that a design identify the minimum number of entities needed to share a specific signal required for an identified function.
+It is recommended that a design identifies the minimum number of entities needed to share a specific signal required for an identified function.